ryokuu/clinic-page/README.md

 # clinic-page

-This pages was created for final exam on semester 2 Human Computer Interaction subject.
+This pages was created to fulfill final exam project on semester 2 Human Computer Interaction subject.